soundpress/RulesOfNYC/docs/c06/index.rst

    (2) Alterations, renovations, or modifications.

-   (3) Plumbing work, except that applications for limited plumbing alterations shall be subject to this section only when the application is for the installation, alteration, or removal of fuel-burning equipment.
+   (3) Plumbing work, except for the direct replacement of plumbing fixtures.

-(b) In accordance with section 28-106.1 of the Administrative Code, the building owner or his/her authorized agent shall submit one of the following certifications to the Department of Buildings except as set forth below:
+(b) In accordance with Section 28-106.1 of the Administrative Code, the building owner or such owner's authorized agent must submit one of the following certifications to the Department of Buildings except as set forth below:

    (1) Asbestos Assessment Report.
-If the building (or portions thereof) affected by the work are free of asbestos-containing material or the amount of ACM to be abated constitutes a minor project, an asbestos assessment report (Form ACP-5) completed, signed, and sealed by a DEP-certified asbestos investigator, along with a fee of $47.00 shall be submitted to DEP prior to construction document approval and to any amendment of the construction document approval which increases the scope of the project to include (a) work area(s) not previously covered.
+If the building (or portions thereof) affected by the work are free of asbestos-containing material, ACM will not be disturbed by the work, or the amount of ACM to be abated constitutes a minor project, an asbestos assessment report (Form ACP-5) completed, signed, and sealed by a DEP-certified asbestos investigator, along with a fee of $47.00 must be submitted to DEP prior to construction document approval and to any amendment of the construction document approval which increases the scope of the project to include any surveyed area not previously covered.

-   (2) Asbestos Exemption Certification.
-If the work is exempt pursuant to 15 RCNY § 1-23(b), an asbestos exemption certification (Form ASB4) completed, signed, and sealed by the applicant for a DOB permit shall be submitted to DOB prior to construction document approval and to any amendment of the construction document approval which increases the scope of the project to include (a) work area(s) not previously covered.

-   (3) Asbestos Project Completion Form.
-If an asbestos project has been performed and satisfactorily completed in accordance with these rules, a copy of the asbestos project completion form issued to the building owner or its authorized representative by DEP shall be submitted to DOB prior to the issuance of a DOB permit and to any amendment of the underlying construction document approval which increases the scope of the project to include (a) work area(s) not previously covered.
+   (2) Asbestos Project Completion Form.
+If an asbestos project has been performed and satisfactorily completed in accordance with these rules, a copy of the asbestos project completion form (Form ACP21) issued to the building owner or its authorized representative by DEP must be submitted to DOB prior to the issuance of a DOB permit and to any amendment of the underlying construction document approval which increases the scope of the project to include any work area not previously covered.

-   (4) An Asbestos Project Conditional Completion Form.
-If an asbestos project has been performed but would be subject to the procedures of 15 RCNY § 1-26(c)(2)(ii), a copy of the asbestos project conditional completion form issued to the building owner or its authorized representative by DEP shall be submitted to DOB prior to the issuance of a DOB permit and to any amendment of the underlying construction document approval which increases the scope of the project to include (a) work area(s) not previously covered.
+   (3) Asbestos Project Conditional Completion Form.
+If an asbestos project has been performed but would be subject to the procedures of 15 RCNY § 1-26(c)(2)(ii), a copy of the asbestos project conditional completion form (Form ACP20) issued to the building owner or its authorized representative by DEP must be submitted to DOB prior to the issuance of a DOB permit and to any amendment of the underlying construction document approval which increases the scope of the project to include any work area not previously covered.